XNNgithub/Diamond-Price-Modelling/README.md

 This finding underscores the significance of carat weight as a key determinant of a diamond's value, potentially reflecting consumer preferences for larger, more substantial stones.

 ## Seaborn Pair Plot
-A Seaborn pair plot was created to visualize relationships among the features
+A Seaborn pair plot was created to visualize relationships among the features.
+Regression lines were added to the scatterplots for a better understanding of linear relationships.

 ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134125287/d5a6f70e-8732-452f-8781-8e3ca1941bf5)